Celebrating the work of ITI networks

-ITI’s Networks and Regional Groups play an important role for translators and interpreters in a variety of ways, including networking, support, mentoring and professional development events.
+ITI’s Networks play an important role for translators and interpreters in a variety of ways, including networking, support, mentoring and professional development events.

-One way in which the Institute recognises the importance and value of our Networks and Regional Groups' achievements is with the Regional Groups and Networks – Best Event or Initiative award category in the ITI Awards.
+One way in which the Institute has recognised the importance and value of these achievements is with the Regional Groups and Networks – Best Event or Initiative award category in the ITI Awards.
 And the diversity of groups’ achievements is also illustrated by the winners and special commendations from when this award was first introduced in 2017.

 Winner: ITI Medical Network

 The award was made to the ITI Medical Network for its workshop on 'Acute Medicine – assessment and diagnosis’ held in September 2016 at University College London School of Pharmacy.
 The workshop, led by a senior consultant in the field, allowed both experienced and beginning translators to learn and benefit from key terminology and information essential for producing accurate and quality translations.

 The Spanish Network received a special commendation for its mentoring scheme which has been running successfully for a number of years.
 The scheme was initially conceived to fill a gap in feedback for new translators who were starting to look for work but unsure they were good enough to work in the market.
 It offers reassurance to new translators while also developing the skills of more experienced translators in giving feedback.

 Special commendation: Yorkshire Translators and Interpreters

 The group received a special commendation for its scheme offering its members bursaries to attend ITI’s biennial conference.
 Key aims of the scheme include encouraging less-experienced members to attend a national event and providing financial support to members who are at a stage in their career when they have less disposable income.